MrJeleika/orders-and-products/README.md

 <h2 align="center"><a href="https://dzencodeweb.herokuapp.com/orders">Live Version</a></h2>

 # Description
-System for control orders and products in shop or in stock
+System for control orders and products in shop or in stock.
+Have useful UI to manage your products and orders.
+You can simply delete products you don't need anymore

 # Project setup